 This course will introduce you with the major models, concepts and subjects in Macroeconomics.
 Macroeconomics is one of the two main branches of economy along with microeconomics.
 While microeconomics is mostly concentrated on specific good markets, macroeconomics usually takes economy of a country and/or sometimes the world as a whole.
-Macroeconomics usually models the economy a system that consists of three major markets, Goods Market as a whole, Market for Money and Labor Markets.
-In order to measure the performance and describe the state of these markets, economists use several parameters but for each market one parameter is particularly important.
-GDP for Goods Market, unemployment for Labor Market and inflation for Market for Money are the most important parameters.
-Two important subjects that are particularly on the center of macroeconomics are growth and stability.
+Macroeconomics usually models the economy a system that consists of three major markets, Goods Market as a whole, Market for Money, also called Financial Market and Labor Markets.
+In order to measure the performance of and describe the state of these markets, economists use several parameters but for each market one parameter is particularly important, GDP for Goods Market, unemployment rate for Labor Market and inflation rate for Market for Money.
+Two important subjects that are particularly on the center of macroeconomics are growth and stability, stability has become increasingly more important in the developing countries after 1930's, as a result it will has a higher weight in this course.
 Most of the economists try to describe conditions, institutions and/or policies that lead to high growth and/or high stability.